ferasboulala/auto-score/README.md

 <img src=pictures/staff_handwritten.png width="400" height="250">
 </p>

 2. `infer`, in progress : This module slides a window along the staff lines to detect and classify relevant musical glyphs with the use of a CNN.
+(Images below belong are ground truths, not detected symbols).

 <p align="center">
 <img src=pictures/artificial_annotation.png width="500" height="700">